Cartoons (band): History

 Cartoons started out as the Scooters in the late 1980s, playing rockabilly music from the 50s and 60s.
 In 1994, the Scooters released the album Live at Woodstock, and in 1997, they changed their name to Cartoons.
 Their musical style switched from rockabilly to "technobilly", their own expression of rock and roll mixed with Eurodance; many of their songs are remakes of old rockabilly hits that they covered as the Scooters.
 The group was first signed to FLEX Records, moving later to EMI Denmark.

 Their most notable single to date is their cover version of Ross Bagdasarian's novelty song "Witch Doctor", which reached No. 2 in the UK Singles Chart.

 It features a combination of the original's "oo-ee-oo-ah-ah, ting-tang, walla-walla, bing-bang" chorus (albeit lacking the record's double-speed playback of the chorus), driving dance beat and occasional guitar breaks.
-The group had further success in the UK with the Top 10 hit "Doodah" (a cover version of the American folk song "Camptown Races", albeit with completely different lyrics), the Top 20 hit "Aisy Waisy", which was performed on Jim Davidson's Generation Game, and a Top 20 debut album, Toonage (later rereleased with extra tracks as More Toonage).
+The group had further success in the UK with the Top 10 hit "Doodah" (a cover version of the American folk song "Camptown Races", adapted with completely different lyrics), the Top 20 hit "Aisy Waisy", which was performed on Jim Davidson's Generation Game, and a Top 20 debut album, Toonage (later rereleased with extra tracks as More Toonage).

 The group's second album, Toontastic, did not match the success of its predecessor, but several notable hits were released from it, including "Diddley-Dee", "Little Red Ridinghood", "Big Coconuts", Lally Stott's "Chirpy Chirpy Cheep Cheep" and a reworked cover of Les Humphries Singers' "Mama Loo".
 The group was one of several artists to contribute to the soundtrack of the 2000 animated film Help!
 I'm a Fish, with the track "Wobble-Di-Bubble-Di-Doo".